TS2846/DingusApp/README.md

 3. Start the **server** component by running the command `npm run dev` while in the `server` directory.
 4. In another terminal window, start the **client** component by running the command `npm run dev` while in the `client` directory.

-By default the front-end of the app is served at `http://localhost:3000`.
+By default, the front-end of the app is served at `http://localhost:3000`.
 If you want to change the default ports, create a `.env` file in the root directory.

 ### Sample `.env` Template